Existence results for Isaacs equations with local conditions and related semilinear Cauchy problems: General results

 \end{itemize} \end{as}

-Let $C_{b}^{1,0}$ stands for the space of all functions that are continuous, bounded and have the first derivative with respect to $x$, which is also continuous and bounded.
+Let $C_{b}^{1,0}$ stand for the space of all functions which are continuous,\\ bounded and have the first derivative with respect to $x$ which is also continuous and bounded.
 The space is equipped with the family of norms:

+Note that the space $C_{b}^{1,0}$ together with $\|\cdot\|_{\kappa}$ forms a Banach space.
+This norm was inspired by the work of Becherer and Schweizer \cite{Becherer}.
+They use this definition of the norm, but without the gradient term.
+In their paper they have solved some semilinear equations, but their setting excludes the nonlinearity in the gradient part.
+The norm \eqref{norm} has also been used by Berdjane and Pergamentschikov \cite{Berdjane} to solve semilinear equations in the consumption investment problem, but still the nonlinearity in the equation involves only the zero order term $u$.